The Ultimate Guide to Mobile App Testing in 2026

 7. Installation Testing

+How easily can users install, update, or remove your app?
+Installation testing encompasses the entire setup journey, from the initial download to the final goodbye.
 It ensures there are no hiccups during installation, updates go off without a hitch, and uninstalls leave no mess behind.
+Because in the world of mobile apps, that first (and last) image does count.

 8. A/B Testing for Mobile Apps